List of assassinations by the Order of the Assassins

-List of assassinations and assassination attempts attributed to the Assassins (the Nizaris of Alamut), active in Western Asia, Central Asia, and Egypt, in the 11th through 13th centuries.
+The following is a list of assassinations and assassination attempts attributed to the Assassins (the Nizaris of Alamut), who were active in West Asia, Central Asia, and Egypt, between the 11th and 13th centuries.

 Background

 The Assassins were a group of Nizari Ismaili Shia Muslims that, by capturing or building impregnable forts, established a "state" of their own inside the hostile territories of the Seljuk Empire, a Sunni Muslim government, first in Persia and later in Iraq and the Levant.
 Lacking a conventional army, in order to survive, they started using unconventional tactics such as assassination of prominent enemy figures and psychological warfare.
 The Order lasted until the Mongol conquest of Mesopotamia.

 Assassination

 The precise ideology that motivated the assassins is unclear.
 Most of the assassinations by the Nizaris took place during the first decades of their struggle, which helped them to create a local political power.
 Their first and boldest assassination was that of Nizam al-Mulk, the vizier and de facto ruler of the Seljuk Empire.